JustOneMoreDog/Meraki-Dashboard-API-Script-Starter/README.md

 ## Sites Variable Structure
 ```
 Sites = [
-    # For each site in the orginization we will have the following
+    # For each site in the orginization we will have the following dictionary
     {
         'ACL': [
             # Note that I have customized the data returned from the API call for ACL/FW/VPN rules